(updated June 2020)

 (listening to Jesus, with a commitment to follow Him, and a contagious faith)

-- will soon surpass the annual global increase of non-believers.
+- will surpass the annual global increase of non-believers.

-- Shortly thereafter, the total number of non-believers will start dropping at an increasing rate.
+Shortly thereafter, the total number of non-believers may start dropping at an increasing rate.

 At first glance this appears at odds with the widespread awareness that: